- 1. Using Treats To Communicate With Your Dog

 In many homes, there are domesticated animals that also pose a distraction to your dog.
 You can find him staring at the chicken shed or gazing at the sheep pen.

-Note that: You might have removed the distractions in your home, but when you go with him for a walk, she might come across other distractions and refuse to listen to your call.
-So, it’s imperative to teach him to come in different outdoor settings.
+Also, you might have removed the distractions in your home, but when you go for a walk, your dog might come across other distractions and refuse to listen to your call.
+So, it’s imperative to teach it to come in different outdoor settings.

-4. Call Him In A More Enthusiastic And Happy Voice
+4. Call Them Using A More Enthusiastic And Happy Voice

-Calling your dog in a more enthusiastic voice can make him respond quicker than calling him in a somewhat half-hearted way.
+Calling your dog in a more enthusiastic voice can make him respond quicker when he is distracted.
 An enthusiastic voice will show him that you are eager to give him something and so he will respond instantly.

 If you continue with this method for the next few weeks, he should come to you even when distracted.

 All dogs know their names if they are called regularly.
-Always call your dog by his name even when he is distracted by ducks in the pond.
+Always call your dog by its name, even when it is distracted.

-Seize the moment he stops looking at the ducks and call him by his name.
-Once you realize he is coming towards your direction, you can increase the name-calling.
-That way, he will not divert halfway through the journey.
+Seize the moment he stops looking at whatever caught his attention and call him by his name.
+Once you realize he is coming towards you, increase the name-calling.
+That way, your canine friend will not divert halfway through the journey.

-Note: If your dog gets distracted again, when he is coming towards you, you need to shorten the distance between you and him and start the process once again.
+Note: If your dog gets distracted again when coming towards you, you need to shorten the distance between you and him and start the process once again.

 - DO NOT shout at your dog (even if he doesn’t come when distracted)